 Firewall configuration for StarLeaf endpoints are met.

-- Ask an affected StarLeaf Breeze user to run problem_report.exe, available from https://dl.starleaf.com/problem_report.exe .
+- Ask an affected StarLeaf app user to run problem_report.exe, available from https://dl.starleaf.com/app/StarLeaf-Problem-Reporter.exe .
 This will upload debugging information to StarLeaf’s development server and allow the StarLeaf technical support team to identify the cause of the failed connection.

-The StarLeaf Cloud and the endpoint are now able to communicate with each other, exchanging all the types of registration, directory, signaling and media traffic that are required for a successful StarLeaf user experience.
+When the connection is reestablished the StarLeaf Cloud and the endpoint can communicate with each other, exchanging all the types of registration, directory, signaling and media traffic that are required for a successful StarLeaf user experience.